pachimatla-nandhini/cognifyz1/README.md

 ---

- Project Overview
+ Project Overview:
-This project was created as part of my internship program at **Cognifyz Technologies**.
+This web development project was built as part of my internship program at **Cognifyz Technologies**.
-It contains multiple web pages with structured layouts, background images, responsive design, and interactive elements.
+It consists of multiple web pages with structured layouts, background images, responsive design, and interactive elements.

----
+The main goal of this project was to **practice and implement front-end web development skills** in real-world scenarios.

  Features
 - **Home Page** — Welcomes visitors and introduces the internship program.